-Children and Youth at Christ the King 2015-2016
+Children and Youth at Christ the King 2018-2019

 Christ the King offers Christian education for children and youth ages 3 and up, in addition to nursery care for children under 4.
-For children ages 3-5 and 1st-3rd grade, Sunday school begins at 9:45, and ends with the children joining the rest of the congregation for Holy Eucharist at 10:40.
-Sunday school for older children (4th-6th grade) and youth group meet every other Sunday at 11am, so they can participate in the worship service.
+Sunday school teachers and children (preschool through 6th grade) join the procession into church at the 10am service, and hear a brief children’s message.
+Then they go to their classes, rejoining the congregation for Holy Eucharist at 10:40.
+Youth (7th grade and up), attend class every other week at 9am and can attend either the 8am or the 10am service.

 Christ the King also offers a special children’s service on Christmas Eve, a Christmas Pageant, and a special service for children during Holy Week.
 In the summer, children can participate in vacation bible school.
 There are also many opportunities for children to serve in the various ministries of the church, as acolytes, lectors, greeters,singing, helping with parish clean up days, cooking and helping out with the Food Pantry.